The Best Pumpkin Cheesecake

 Post may contain affiliate links.
 Read my disclosure policy.

-How can I describe this in more detail?
+• Just the right amount of pumpkin flavor.
 Pumpkin cheesecake is sort of a blend of pumpkin pie, and classic cheesecake.
 The pumpkin flavor is lighter and more delicate than regular pumpkin pie, making it the perfect sweet, warmly-spiced contrast to smooth and tangy cheesecake.
-A homemade cinnamon graham crust ties it all together for a perfect fall treat!
-Serve this with hot coffee, or an ice-cold glass of milk.
+A homemade cinnamon graham crust ties it all together.

-And if you love pumpkin pie and pumpkin cheesecake, make sure to check out my combo of the two in this Pumpkin Pie Cheesecake!
+And if you love pumpkin pie and pumpkin cheesecake, make sure to check out my combo of the two in this pumpkin pie cheesecake!
+And if you want a good fall to winter transition dessert, check out pumpkin cheesecake with gingersnap crust.

 • Graham Cracker Crumbs: You can use store-bought graham cracker crumbs, or crush your own.